rewe-digital/frost/README.md

     // Directory containing the Galen test suites, default is 'src/uiTest/galen/tests' testsuitesDirectory = "src/uiTest/galen/tests"

-    // Comma seperated list of test groups to be executed, default is all test groups.
+    // Comma separated list of test groups to be executed, default is all test groups.
 If left empty all test groups are executed. testGroups = "ci"

     // Amount of threads per browser for running tests in parallel, default is 1